PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 Dogs who are accustomed to wearing clothing may take very nicely to wearing a doggie diaper.
-These easy-to-remove doggie diaper garments will keep urine from getting on to the floor or your furniture or bed and protect your home better; these are especially helpful if your dog sleeps on your bed or has their own bed.
+These easy-to-remove doggie diaper garments will keep urine from getting onto the floor or your furniture or bed and protect your home better; these are especially helpful if your dog sleeps on your bed or has its own bed.

 Living with an incontinent dog

 We understand it is frustrating to think your senior dog is incontinent.
 We also know that with aging comes health issues and one of those that pet parents need to be prepared for is the idea that their beloved, once house trained dog, is incontinent.
 After you have been to the veterinarian has ruled out a health issue, or perhaps has discovered a health issue, you will have direction on either addressing the health issue or knowing you will be living with a dog who will continue to have accidents in the house.